allisterb/Dina/README.md

 * Run `build.cmd` or `./build` in the Dina repository root directory.

 ## Running
-Enter `dina` or `./dina` in the repository root directory.
+Enter `dina --help` or `./dina --help` in the repository root directory to see the list of command-line options.
+Run the main program with e.g `dina run --braille --mupdf ./bin/mupdf --tesseract ./bin/tesseract`.

 ## Models
 Dina uses the Gemma 3n model for document intelligence tasks and function calling.
 The model was fine-tuned for function-calling using this [notebook](https://github.com/allisterb/Dina/blob/master/notebooks/finetune_gemma3n_function_calling.ipynb).

-The model used for fine-tuning is [gemma-3n-E4B-it-unsloth-bnb-4bit](https://huggingface.co/unsloth/gemma-3n-E4B-it-unsloth-bnb-4bit) which is text-only and Ollama doesn't support image inputs for Gemma 3n models as yet so Dina uses Tesseract-OCR to convert scanned document images to text before passing the text to the Gemma 3n model for analyzing.
+The model used for fine-tuning is [gemma-3n-E4B-it-unsloth-bnb-4bit](https://huggingface.co/unsloth/gemma-3n-E4B-it-unsloth-bnb-4bit).
+Ollama doesn't support image inputs for Gemma 3n models as yet so Dina uses Tesseract-OCR to convert scanned document images to text before passing the text to the Gemma 3n model for analyzing.